Soliprem/simple-mod-manager/README.md

 ### With zip archives

-Either unzip the archive to a new directory and then run the snippet as above, or use the apply-zip script
+Either unzip the archive to a new directory and then run the snippet as above, or use the apply-zipped script

 ```
 apply-zipped -i archive.zip -o <destination_directory>